A force of magnitude 10 N acts at an angle of 30° above the ... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-A force of magnitude acts at an angle of above the positive -axis in the -plane.
-How can this force be expressed as a Cartesian vector?
+A force of magnitude N acts at an angle of above the positive x-axis.
+What are the x and y components of this force?

 Watch next